ttsim-dev/ttsim/docs/geps/gep-07.md

    is challenging due to the fine-grained nature of the graph.

-1. **Limited Flexibility**: The current interface makes it difficult to work with different datasets / areas of the
+1. **Limited Flexibility**: The current interface makes it difficult to work with different datasets / areas of the taxes and transfers system.

 This GEP aims to address these issues by introducing a more intuitive and flexible interface while maintaining GETTSIM's computational robustness.